Le texte figurant ci-dessous constitue la codification la plus récente en date du 9 oct. 2024.

 Sampling in manufacturer's premises

-50 Adult visitors to premises that are the subject of a manufacturer's licence may be provided with a complimentary sample of liquor produced by the licensee in accordance with the requirements of subsection 47(2).
+50 Adult visitors to premises that are the subject of a manufacturer's licence may be provided with a complimentary sample of liquor produced by the manufacturer in accordance with the requirements of subsection 47(2).

 PART 5